axd1967/lander/README.txt

    - '0' means target reached
    - flashing means crash/overshoot

+This app is implemented on a Swiss Micros DM15_M1B (max memory variant).

+TO CONFIRM: should run fine on a HP-15C (check the register/step requirements).

 About the files
 ===============
 Most files have been generated with the SwissMicro encoding/decoding scripts (see /extern/swissmicros/decode RAM dump.htm)